Contents

 At this point of the climb, you can stop and sit down on the concrete benches and enjoy the view of Kotor Bay glistening below.
 Believe me, take the time to rest at this point, you are only a little over one-third of the way there.

-The walls date back to medieval times and were gradually built over quite a lengthy period between the 9th and 19th century.
+The walls date back to medieval times and were gradually built over quite a lengthy period between the 9th and 19th centuries.
 The walls form an arch over the sheer cliffs of the Hill of St John and are 4.5 kilometres in length, the breadth ranges from 2 and 16 metres and the height varies up to 20 metres in certain sections.
 At night it is a spectacular sight, at intervals, there are lights creating a magical archway around the mountain.

 Castle of St John Kotor